 We also turn other people’s words into cages.
 Something they have said to us that sticks with us and colors our decisions, or maybe even our indecision.

-We even make cages of the people that we surround ourselves with.
-People who may be all wrong for our lives, but perhaps they allow us to continue some caging behavior of our own.
+We even make cages out of the people that we surround ourselves with.
+People who keep us stuck in place.
+People who may be all wrong for our lives, but perhaps allow us to continue with some caging behavior of our own.

-I believe at the moment we come to realize that our actions conflict with our life’s intentions, we can immediately feel free in our minds.
+I believe that the moment we come to realize that our actions conflict with our life’s intentions, we can immediately grow wings.
 We can break free from the habits, patterns, addictions, in our minds.
 But physically, we may have to chew through that cocoon for a very long time to get ourselves out completely.

 I think that in all phases of our life, we can step back and ask ourselves: Which stage am I in?
-And we can look at everything we do and ask: How is this activity, this thought process, these words, this habit, AND EVEN this person, serving me?
+And we can look at everything we do, and ask: How is this activity, this thought process, this habit, AND EVEN this person, serving me?

 Is it helping me move forward on my path, or is it holding me back?
 Is it positive and productive?
 Or does it conflict with my real intentions?

-Bring your hands up to a prayer in front of your heart- press your palms together and set your intention.
-To break out of your cage, or perhaps for someone else who may need a little extra thought or energy or love, to break out of theirs.
+Bring your hands up to a prayer in front of your heart- press your palms together and set an intention- to break out of your cage.